YecineA/elb-authentication-cognito/README.md

 - AuthName : This will be the name of the Cognito User pool we will use to create our users.
 You can give any name.

 -ELBAlias : This is the FQDN of your website you will use.
 You should have noted this down in the requirement.
 In my own lab I have used the DNS name elbdevlabs.yecine.myinstance.com and created a CNAME pointing to the ALB FQDN accordingly.
-**We need this value to be exact as we will configure the Web server accordingly.**
+**We need this value to be exact as the Stack will configure the Web server accordingly.**

 Once the template is deployed, take the ALB FQDN in the output tab, and create a DNS CNAME to point your own domain to your ALB.